 A: Please refer to our policies page for more information regarding cancellations, refunds, and transfers.

-A: The RPI Sun Valley course is OPEN, meaning that it is your responsibility to be aware of traffic, fellow riders, and wildlife.
-You must obey the rules of the road and follow the Gravel SHARK ethics listed above in this FAQ.
+A: The RPI course is OPEN, meaning that it is your responsibility to be aware of traffic, fellow riders, and wildlife.
+You must obey the rules of the road and follow our Gravel SHARK ethics (see our policies page to read about them).
 Failure to comply will disqualify you from the event.

 A: While the course is open to traffic, we do not encourage family and friends to be out on it.
 For the safety of all riders involved, we want to do our best to minimize the amount of traffic on the course.
 We also want to assure we maintain the integrity of this beautiful National Forest Land and reduce our footprint as much as possible.